 Kit Cator - Chair, Guy Gowing - Vice Chair, Andrew Orves -Treasurer, Emily Barnston, Paul Bowerbank, Jeanette Brighton, Jonathon Childs, David Harris, Richard Hanson, Tim Hirst, Amanda Lockett, Simon Stokes, Richard West, Georgina Holloway.
 Karen Norton.
 For more details about our Trustees please click on this link trustees.pdf.

 Education and Leisure

-We run braille, moon, craft, computer, painting and art appreciation classes.
+We run braille, craft, computer, painting and art appreciation classes.
 In addition we organise heritage visits, book clubs, discussion groups, holidays and a gardening club.

 We hold the following sports activites throughout the County.

 Annual membership is available for a minimum cost of £5.00 which would entitle you to vote at the Annual General Meeting held in October each year.
 Please contact us if you would like further information on 01603 629558.